BruceWen98/VeChain-CrowdSale-DApp/README.md

-<<<<<<< HEAD
-# **“CrowdSale” DApp**
+# **VeChain “CrowdSale” DApp**

 ## About CrowdSale:
 CrowdSale is a decentralized marketplace for users to make online purchases of non-physical products.
 Being decentralized, CrowdSale records all transaction history on the **VeChain** blockchain network.
 Cryptocurrency is used for transfer of funds, without the hassle of credit cards.

 In a recent paper by MIT technology review, (https://www.technologyreview.com/s/613135/blockchain-powered-marketplaces-will-be-like-steroids-for-crowd-investing/?fbclid=IwAR2AVwY0c9M1o9gQuvYzlK_VB8fBGm1QATh8YBmMhe81d0vW1dEsCeEat0w) the strong potential of marketplaces and crowd concepts with blockchain applications were highlighted.

-CrowdSale’s vision is to be the go-to marketplace for online assets.
+CrowdSale’s vision is to be the go-to marketplace for online assets sales.
 We plan to onboard products from many categories, including media, software keys, e-books, news, freelance services, and many more.

 **Features of CrowdSale:**
 CrowdSale is a beautifully designed marketplace that provides the option to sell and also to auction products.
 On CrowdSale, users can easily view all buy and bid history for each product recorded securely on blockchain and make trusted decisions.